vennreddy490/vennreddy490/README.md

-Hi, I’m Venn, a third-year Honors Computer Science student at the University of Georgia!
+Hi, I’m Venn, a fourth-year Honors Computer Science student at the University of Georgia!
 I am currently interested in learning about Financial Technology and Artificial Intelligence.

 I'm looking for software engineering or financial technology internships to explore the industry and develop experience by collaborating on real-world use projects.